 Every St. Patrick’s Day, countless Americans celebrate by donning green apparel and enjoying even greener beer.
 But while they are busy getting green at the gills at the corner pub, I’m at the store stocking up on discounted packages of corned beef.

-In the article “Pastranomy: Close to Katz’s Home Made Pastrami Recipe“, Meathead shares his recipe for transforming corned beef into pastrami, first by desalinating the meat, then by coating it with a peppery spice blend, and finally smoking and steaming it to Katz-like quality.
+In the article “Pastranomy: Close to Katz’s Home Made Pastrami Recipe“, Meathead shares his recipe for transforming corned beef into pastrami.
+First, you desalinate the meat, then coat it with a peppery spice blend.
+Finally, you smoke and steam it to Katz-like quality.

 Explore the world of Sous Vide Que, the ultimate marriage of water and smoke, by clicking here to download our ebook “Sous Vide Que Made Easy” for $3.99 on Amazon (free Kindle app runs on all computers).
 Or get the book and others FREE as a member of the AmazingRibs.com Pitmaster Club.
 Click here to join.

-Before trying this recipe, note that the meat is flash chilled after sous viding it.
+Before trying this recipe, note that you flash chill the meat after sous viding it.
 Chefs often include this step to prepare dishes ahead of time, chill them, and then finish them as soon as an order comes in to the kitchen.
 You could also make this dish ahead, but the real purpose of flash chilling here is to cool the meat enough so that it can then absorb plenty of flavorful smoke as it slowly reheats on the grill.

 Ingredients